Bricktech2000/Notes/README.md

 ## Note Format

+The conventions I use to take notes are outlined below.

 - **Capitalized** headers are for concepts
 - **Lowercase** headers are for general titles
 - **Quotes** are used for factual information and definitions